thsnyder/turbo-dash/README.md

 1. Visit the Chrome Web Store [link]
 2. Click "Add to Chrome"
 3. The extension will automatically activate on new tabs
+4. If you wish to install a local version, you can download the TurboDash.zip file and load it unpacked in Chrome.

 ## Usage